Bond Token Redemption

 Overview

-Other paths (exceptional):
+Other paths (alternatives):

-Early redemption (optional, before maturity) — a holder deposits Bond Tokens into the Redemption Vault to seek an offchain broker sale.
+• Early redemption (optional, before maturity): A holder deposits Bond Tokens into the Redemption Vault to seek an off-chain broker sale.
 Requests pool until the combined position meets the minimum institutional lot size, at which point the batch locks for broker execution.
 Coupons earned during the pending period are paid at settlement or returned on cancellation alongside the Bond Tokens.
 An early redemption fee applies only when a sale completes; holders may cancel before the batch locks for a full return; if the bond matures first, the vault settles through Distribution instead (see Redemption Vault outcomes).

 Maturity Redemption